 These people created some of the world’s oldest stone structures and we can only wonder: how could they make such sophisticated buildings with their limited resources and prehistoric technologies?

 Construction of the unique temples in Malta started around 3600 BC and abruptly ended around 2500 – 2400 BC due to unknown reasons.

 Temples at the harbor?

 We do not know the original number of prehistoric temples in Malta – some could be lost.
-But six complexes of these amazing structures have been preserved in a comparatively good shape and since 1992 (Ggantija – since 1980) are included in UNESCO World Heritage list.
+But six complexes of these amazing structures have been preserved in a comparatively good shape and since 1992 (Ggantija – since 1980) are included in the UNESCO World Heritage list.
 One of them, the best preserved is Mnajdra.

 Mnajdra temples are located near the rim of a seaside cliff at the southern coast of Malta.
-Exactly opposite, in the sea, some 5 kilometres from the temple is the small Filfla island but just some 500 m from Mnajdra is another outstanding prehistoric temple complex – Ħaġar Qim.
+Exactly opposite, in the sea, some 5 kilometers from the temple is the small Filfla island but just some 500 m from Mnajdra is another outstanding prehistoric temple complex – Ħaġar Qim.

 Five – six thousand years ago the level of Mediterranean was somewhat lower than now and here was a suitable place for harbor.
 Thus prehistoric seafarers had a great arrival to Malta with impressive temple on the cliff towering above the harbor.

 Mnajdra consists of three closely located but nevertheless separate structures – the upper, middle, and lower temple.
 Each structure has its own build time and architecture but together they form a typical form of prehistoric Maltese temples – in the plan, they look similar to a cloverleaf.